 Note that there are separate composite index volumes or persons, places and subjects covering all the counties.

 Alternatively, you can use the Alecto translation in Domesday Book: A Complete Translation (Penguin Books, 1992), which is indexed by place; or the printed transcript and translations produced by Alecto in 1986.
 Both are available in The National Archives’ library.

 Editions Alecto has also produced a facsimile edition of Domesday which can be seen in printed form at The National Archives at Kew.
 This is purely a facsimile, not a translation.
 To find an entry within it consult the Phillimore volume for the relevant county (or the composite indexes of persons, subjects and places) or the (place) index in Domesday Book: A Complete Translation, and note the folio.
 Then simply turn to this folio in the facsimile.
 Note that each folio has two sides – the front (recto) and back (verso).

 You can buy colour prints of Domesday folios from The National Archives’ image library.
 To do so, identify the folio numbers that you need (including whether you want the verso or recto of the folio) and contact the image library who will provide you with a quote.
 The place name, as spelled in the books, can help to confirm the correct page.

 8. Citing references from Domesday

 For further information on the cataloguing of Domesday, see the series description for E 31.

-For further information on citing documents from The National Archives, please see our page on citing documents.
+For further information on citing documents from The National Archives, please see our page on citing records.